Scaruffi.com

 Reimagining Scaruffi.com

-An accessibility-focused design proposal for one of web’s oldest active blogs
+An accessibility-focused design proposal for one of the web’s oldest active blogs

 UX Design